georgekwan/house-marketplace/README.md

 # Welcome to the House Marketplace project repository on GitHub!

+It's a web application where people can come and register and list their home or apartment for rent or for sale.
+They can also add it as a special offer.

 This repository contains a [React](https://reactjs.org/) application that was created as part of a learning project.
 The application was built using the following libraries and tools:

 - [Firebase](https://firebase.google.com/): A comprehensive mobile and web application development platform that provides various services including real-time database, authentication, and hosting.